-Her publications have appeared in a variety of peer-reviewed journals, including the American Economic Review, Explorations in Economic History, and the Business History Review, as well as in a number of books.
-Her research has been funded by the National Science Foundation, the National Bureau of Economic Research/Gates Foundation, the Economic History Association, the Social Science Research Council, and Harvard Business School, among others.
+Her publications have appeared in a variety of peer-reviewed journals, including the American Economic Review, the Journal of Economic Growth, Explorations in Economic History, and the Business History Review, as well as in a number of books.
+Her research has been funded by the National Science Foundation, the National Bureau of Economic Research, the Economic History Association, the Social Science Research Council, and Harvard Business School, among others.

 Dr. Cook has held positions or conducted postdoctoral research at the National Bureau of Economic Research, the Federal Reserve Banks of New York and Philadelphia, the World Bank, the Brookings Institution, the Hoover Institution (Stanford University), Salomon Brothers (now Citigroup), and C&S Bank (now Bank of America).
 She was the first Marshall Scholar from Spelman College, as well as a Truman Scholar from Georgia.
 She speaks English, French, Russian, Spanish, and Wolof.